 Return to nature without leaving the big city by visiting the Birmingham Botanical Gardens.
-The lush, 67.5-acre outdoor space is home to 12,000 different types of plants, over 30 gardens (including a wildflower garden, two rose gardens, and a Japanese garden), and miles of paths, among other attractions.
+The lush, 67.5-acre outdoor space is home to 12,000 different types of plants, more than 30 gardens (including a wildflower garden, two rose gardens, and a Japanese garden), and miles of paths, among other attractions.
 Admission is free, and the gardens are open daily from dawn to dusk.
 Pack a lunch, or grab a meal to go at The Gardens Cafe, located just inside the garden gates.

 2. ALASKA // WONDER LAKE CAMPGROUND, DENALI NATIONAL PARK

-Tucked deep inside the Alaska Interior, hours away from the state’s major cities, sits Denali National Park and Preserve.
+Tucked deep inside the Alaska Interior, hours away from the state’s major cities, is Denali National Park and Preserve.
 The park boasts more than 6 million acres of glaciers, snowy crags, forest, and tundra.
 Its crowning glory is Denali, a 20,310-foot mountain that’s the highest peak in North America.
 Dine at Wonder Lake Campground, which sits at mile 85 on the Denali Park Road and offers an impressive view of its neighboring peak.
 The site is home to 28 tent-only campsites, and two cooking stations that offer a walk-in, bear-proof pantry and six covered picnic tables.

 3. ARIZONA // DESERT VIEW DRIVE, GRAND CANYON

 There are countless scenic spots across Arizona, but Grand Canyon National Park—touted as one of the world’s seven greatest natural wonders—is inarguably the most breathtaking.
 The park offers many convenient tourist accommodations, but if you want to escape the crowds, hop in a car and enjoy a picnic along Desert View Drive.
 It runs 25 miles along the Canyon’s South Rim out to Desert View Watchtower—a historic 70-foot-high stone tower with an observation deck and gift shop—and the canyon’s East Entrance.
-Along the way, you’ll find four picnic areas and several pull-offs that provide distant glimpses of the Colorado River below.
+Along the way, you’ll find picnic areas and several pull-offs that provide distant glimpses of the Colorado River below.

 4. ARKANSAS // DEVIL'S DEN STATE PARK

 Tucked deep inside Lee Creek Valley in the Ozarks’ Boston Mountains is Devil’s Den State Park.
 In addition to several designated picnic spots with tables and grills, the rocky, 2500-acre expanse of wilderness offers visitors 64 miles of horseback riding and hiking trails, a swimming pool and park café, a playground, a general store, and camping sites and cabins for overnight stays.
-Once you've finished picnicking, take some time to enjoy the park’s countless geological wonders: Splash around in Lee Creek’s natural waterfalls, or take a kayak out on Lake Devil, an eight-acre lake that formed after a stone dam was built across Lee Creek during the park’s construction in the 1930s.
+Once you've finished picnicking, take some time to enjoy the park’s geological wonders: Splash around in Lee Creek’s natural waterfalls, or take a kayak out on Lake Devil, an eight-acre lake that formed after a stone dam was built across Lee Creek during the park’s construction in the 1930s.

 5. CALIFORNIA // POINT DUME STATE BEACH

 Enjoy your picnic among rugged cliffs, golden sand, and blue surf at Point Dume State Beach in Malibu.
 The beach juts out into the Pacific Ocean, and on clear days, visitors are treated to a view of the entire Santa Monica Bay, the inland Santa Monica Mountains, and the distant Catalina Island.
-And from December to mid-April, you might want to brave the cold to watch herds of California whales swimming by the coast during their migration season.
+And from December to mid-April, you might want to brave the cold to watch pods of whales swimming by the coast during their migration season.

 6. COLORADO // THE MAROON BELLS, ELK MOUNTAINS

 Visit the Maroon Bells—two craggy peaks in the Elk Mountains that loom more than 14,000 feet over an alpine lake—and you’ll feel like you’re picnicking in a postcard.
 Located just 10 miles west of Aspen, the serene spot is reportedly the most-photographed location in Colorado.
 There’s a public picnic area that can accommodate up to 75 people, making the spot a perfect space for large groups or parties.
-However, a word to the wise: The local ecosystem is so fragile that vehicle restrictions are imposed on Maroon Creek Road from 8 a.m. to 5 p.m.
+However, a word to the wise: The local ecosystem is so fragile that vehicle restrictions are imposed on Maroon Creek Road from 8 a.m. to 5 p.m. from June through October.
 If you want to dine here, you’ll have to arrive bright and early, camp overnight, or take a daytime bus tour.